 - National Veteran-Owned Business Association: This association presents you with a great networking opportunity and the chance to learn much more about running a business.
 Who knows?
 Joining the association could connect you to private investors.

 - Syracuse University’s Institute for Veterans and Military Families (IVMF): IVMF provides entrepreneurial training and hosts conferences.
 This is a great organization for learning all about the entrepreneurial adventure, especially the financing process.
-Also, the institute’s Entrepreneurial Bootcamp for Veterans (EBV) is worth consideration and is free for post-9/11 veterans.
+The institute’s Entrepreneurial Bootcamp for Veterans (EBV) is seriously worth consideration.

 - Veterans Business Resource Center (VetBiz): This resource center offers business consulting and mentoring.
 Chances are a branch is near your hometown, so get in contact if you want in-person guidance on obtaining funding.

 - American Corporate Partners (ACP): ACP links veteran entrepreneurs with successful businesspeople for training and mentorship.
-Going through the program will give you the chance to gain business and networking skills, as well as a better understanding of how to fund your ventures.
+Going through the program will give you the chance to gain business and networking skills.
+It also will give you a better understanding of how to fund your ventures.

 - Veterans Business Services (VBS): From getting approval for conventional secured financing to finding interested investors, VBS can help you out a lot when it comes to obtaining capital for your business.